Organizations can organize their tests and testers into projects.

-Here are some ways we have seen users utilize Projects to stay organized:
+Here are some ways we users use Projects to stay organized:

-- Per component: A project is created for each component or service you are testing.
+- Per component: A project is created for each component or service you're testing

 - Per brand: E-commerce customers may want to use projects per brand to stay organized

-- Per Customer: When dealing with custom software, you may wish to organize by customer to ensure each unique system is tested
+- Per Customer: When dealing with custom software, you can to organize by customer to ensure each unique system is tested

-- Per Major Release: After your systems go through a major change, you may wish to create a new project to organize the most recent data
+- Per Major Release: After your systems go through a major change, you can to create a new project to organize the most recent data

 Running CLI Tests in a Specific Project